For music lessons please email me at email@example.com. Commission work is available. Please email me at firstname.lastname@example.org

 Jordan for a short time produced his own orchestra: AVSO or Annapolis Valley Symphony Orchestra in 2007 and ending its first concert with a standing ovation.
 He has conducted orchestras in the USA, Canada, South Korea and especially Italy where he was invited by the Teatro di Meruchini in Chieti, to conduct a performance of L’histoire du Soldat by Stravinsky.

 He has had his compositions performed by a variety of ensembles such as the Nova Scotia Youth Orchestra, Symphony Nova Scotia, Annapolis Valley Honour Choir, New England Philharmonia and Symphony Orchestra as well as having these recorded on CD and aired on the CBC.
 His well known Three Sketches for Orchestra has had over 10 performances.
 Most recently he has had performances of his works in Southern Victoria (Australia), China, Africa, San Antonio (Texas) and the Columbia College Symphony of the Sierra (California).
 There was the Russian Premiere of his work Serenity for trumpet and small orchestra by a Youth Orchestra under the direction of Vyacheslav Shaldysheva performed at the Concert Hall of the Novosibirsk music school and yet another premiere of his small Concert Band work March by the Midleton Junior Concert Band under the direction of Robert O’Brien at the 50th National Band Championships of Ireland in the CIT Cork School of Music.
-More recently there was the premiere of his choral work Angels by the the award winning HNMCS Senior Choir under the direction of Helen Filipe.
+More recently there was the premiere of his choral work Angels by the the award winning HNMCS Senior Choir under the direction of Helen Filipe and there will be an up and coming performance of his work C-H-R-I-S-T-M-A-S for large orchestra and chorus by the Gwinnett Symphony Orchestra and Chorus in December 2017.

-He has composed music for over 30 plays/musicals/films and composed 32 symphonies, 21 string quartets, plus many other orchestral, chamber and choral works.
-His entire catalogue totals almost 1200 works for orchestra, film and several different ensembles.
+He has composed music for over 30 plays/musicals/films and composed 32 symphonies, 32 string quartets, plus many other orchestral, chamber and choral works.
+His entire catalogue totals more than 1200 works for orchestra, film and several different ensembles.

 He was awarded Honorable Mention in the 2007 Adagio Contest held by the Fauxharmonic Orchestra in Baltimore, Maryland for his large string orchestra work Dolente and more recently 1st place in the 2015 SHSU-BMF International Composition Competition presented by Sam Houston State University and the Bolivian Music Festival with his composition Concerto Semplice for two violins and orchestra.
-Performances will be with the Bolivian Music Festival Orchestra in La Paz, Bolivia in July, and the Sam Houston Symphony Orchestra in Huntsville, Texas in April 2016, with featured violin soloists Javier Pinell and Naomi Gjevre.
+Performances have been with the Bolivian Music Festival Orchestra in La Paz, Bolivia and the Sam Houston Symphony Orchestra in Huntsville, Texas with featured violin soloists Javier Pinell and Naomi Gjevre.

 His latest commissioned work was Land of Hope and Beauty for large symphonic band, a work commissioned by Louis Sinoff which celebrates the history of New Mexico.
-He has also been commissioned to write jazz, tango and opera arrangements, large orchestral and symphonic band works as well as several small ensemble pieces.
+He has been regularly commissioned from music ensembles and individuals in the United States, Italy, Australia and Switzerland to write original works but also jazz, tango, musical and opera arrangements, large orchestral and symphonic band works as well as several small ensemble pieces.

 He has sold a number of his own compositions throughout Europe, Asia, Africa, UK and Australia as well as Canada and USA.
 His Symphony No. 15 was recently inducted into the Edna St. Vincent Millay Library in New York.
-Several of his own original compositions have been used in Doctoral Thesis works and have been compiled into discographies in numerous universities across North America.
+Several of his own original compositions have been used in Doctoral Thesis works, recitals and competitions and have also been compiled into discographies in numerous universities across North America.

-Teaching and conducting since 1992 through a number of schools (Wolfville and Horton School Strings, Cambridge Elementary School Strings, Landmark East, Kings-Edgehill, Berwick and District) and academies (Annapolis Music Academy, Dorian Hall), he now teaches at his own studio in the fields of classical, pop and jazz music, violin, fiddle, viola, cello, double bass, guitar, piano, clarinet, saxophone, trombone, theory, harmony, history, counterpoint, analysis, conducting and composition.
-Many of his students have gone on to compose/arrange/publish their own compositions, play in orchestras and teach in a number of different environments.
+Teaching and conducting since 1992 through a number of schools (Wolfville and Horton School Strings, Cambridge Elementary School Strings, Landmark East, Kings-Edgehill, Berwick and District) and academies (Annapolis Music Academy, Dorian Hall), he now teaches and conducts at his own studio in the fields of classical, pop and jazz music, violin, fiddle, viola, cello, double bass, guitar, piano, clarinet, saxophone, trombone, theory, harmony, history, counterpoint, analysis, conducting and composition.
+Many of his students have gone on to continue their studies after high school in musical fields such as composition, performance, media/production and music therapy at Acadia University, Berklee College of Music and University of Toronto to name a few.
+Several of his students also compose, arrange and publish their own works, play in orchestras and teach in a number of different environments.